Uninvited (video game): Gameplay

 The main house consists of two floors and a tower, most parts being in early 20th century style.
 Some rooms (e.g. the servant's bedroom) have newer decor.
 No help is to be found, as there is not a single living person inhabiting the house.

 Aside from the house, there are three backyard buildings to explore: the observatory, where some of the final events take place; the greenhouse, which is not as infertile as it first seems; and the chapel, which leads into a cemetery maze.
 Several places are guarded by magical creatures, including apparitions, hellhounds, and zombies, as well as some more unconventional entities; one is a tiny demon that flies by periodically, holding a key.

 There is also an art gallery room hidden in the house.
 To access the room, the player has to collect two lamps from a fireplace, and click an odd dot on a painting in a study room.
 The player will then be teleported to a room containing paintings and sculptures.
 A door in the art gallery room brings the player to the hall of the observatory.
 Accessing the art gallery is possible in all versions of Uninvited except those on the Commodore 64 and NES.

-The quest to find the man’s sibling is mostly a matter of gaining access to the locked or guarded parts of the estate.
+The quest to find the man’s sibling is a matter of gaining access to the locked parts of the estate.
 As in the other MacVenture games, there is a time limit.
 However, unlike a regular time limit that is based on seconds or minutes, the time limit in Uninvited is based on moves (a move is defined as either talking to a character, entering a room, observing an object, or using an item).
 If the player runs out of moves, the evil spell of the mansion takes control, and the player eventually ends up as a zombie.
-This element is partially absent from the NES version, as it is instead caused by picking up a cursed ruby that may be avoided.
 Since the story largely revolves around magic, many of the game's puzzles seem illogical.
 Hints for these and bits of the background story are unraveled in the diaries and scrolls found within the grounds.
-Still, because the gameplay is very nonlinear, the ending is somewhat abrupt.
+The game plays in a nonlinear fashion.